jasonrute/puzzle_cube_code/README.md

 - [x] Dump previous code into Git repository
 - [x] Fix Cube action order to make standardized
 - [x] Generate and save data for early states
+- [ ] Improve MCTS algorithm
+  - [ ] Add dirichlet noise like in AlphaGo paper (maybe alpha = .75 since there are so few actions)
+  - [ ] Record when we get to solution and then set the max_depth to be that value
+    - [ ] Not sure what value to use for leaf nodes (maybe 0 is fine)
 - [ ] Develop outline of a better training process
   - [ ] Make training file
   - [ ] Split off components of the training process into their own files as it makes sense